 October 1st, 2019

-In this blog, I am going to cover the foundations of good Earned Value Management (EVM).
-EVM is a project management method that helps project managers measure project performance objectively and answer three key questions about a project:
+In this blog, I will cover the foundations of good Earned Value Management (EVM).
+EVM is a project management method that helps project managers measure project performance objectively.
+It helps answer three key questions about a project:

 - Where have we been?